doytsujin/athackst.github.io/_articles/4_aws_deepracer_joy_onboard.md

 ## Setup your gamepad

-The steps to launch the gamepad controller on the DeepRacer are similar to the [previous article](/articles/3_aws_deepracer_joy.html).
+The steps for launching the gamepad controller on the DeepRacer are similar to the [previous article](/articles/3_aws_deepracer_joy.html).

 1. Find the device name of your joystick.

     Plug in your gamepad wireless dongle.
-I'm using an old school xbox 360 gamepad and receiver.
+I'm using an old school X-Box 360 gamepad and receiver.
 From what I hear, Ubuntu has gotten a lot better at supporting joystick devices, because I didn't need to install anything in order for the device to show up on the DeepRacer (even for a joystick this old!).

     See if your joystick mounted as a device: